-Children's health Insurance affected by COVID-19
+Children's health insurance affected by COVID-19

 Insurance premiums range from $15 to $20 per month, regardless of which program enrolls a child.

-Florida Healthy Kids Executive Director Ryan West said roughly 35,000 children will fall off the Healthy Kids program in the coming year and be enrolled in Medicaid because they no longer meet the income eligibility requirements.
+Florida Healthy Kids Executive Director Ryan West said roughly 35,000 children between February and August fell off the Healthy Kids program because they no longer meet eligibility requirements.
+He said they have all been placed in the Medicaid program.

 “The Florida data clearly shows that there’s been a drop in enrollment and an increase in Medicaid enrollment.
 This phenomenon has been observed in virtually all … states,” West told members of the Florida Healthy Kids Corp Board of Directors on Thursday.
 “I don’t think there is anything unique about our situation.
 We expect that as the state’s economy stabilizes and grows, you’ll see some reversing of these trends.”